17–22 May 2026

 Description

-Beam losses caused by interactions between the circulating beam and dust grains have been observed at many particle accelerators, leading to premature beam dumps, quenches of superconducting magnets, and pressure bursts.
-At some facilities, these events have a significant impact on overall accelerator performance.
+Beam losses caused by interactions between the circulating beam and dust grains have been observed at many particle accelerators, leading to premature beam dumps, quenches of superconducting magnets, and vacuum pressure bursts.
+At some facilities, these events have a significant impact on the overall accelerator performance.

 In which format do you inted to submit your paper?
 LaTeX